 Click View in the toolbar, and change this filter to a subset of the available data.
 Observe that the dependent filter now offers only a subset of options.

 In the Filter Visualizations panel described above, notice that it mentions a view parameter.
 View parameters can filter visualizations on your dashboard or other view by passing filter values to the metric sets and data cubes powering those visualizations.

 A view parameter is created automatically for the filter when you add it, and is opened for editing automatically in the Filter Visualizations panel so that you can connect it.
 You can also find this parameter in the Parameters window, normally located at the bottom of the screen when editing.

 View parameters are also used for interactions, such as when a chart is set up to filter when a data point is clicked.
 See Using interactions for more details.

 If the filter placed on the dashboard and an interaction are connected to the same view parameter, the filter can automatically update when the user interacts with a value in the visualization, triggering the filter interaction.

 If you want to change what view parameter a filter is connected to, click the Parameters button in the Filter Visualizations panel.

 Here you can select which view parameter should be changed by this filter.
 To ensure the filter also updates itself automatically when the view parameter changes a different way, such as through a filter interaction, choose just one view parameter.

 To return to the view parameter's details normally shown in the Filter Visualizations panel, choose Edit from the panel's toolbar or the view parameter's context menu (right-click menu).

-Most filters allow you to choose from a list of options besides the data source values, called tokens.
+Most filters and their parameters allow you to choose from a list of options besides the data source values, called tokens.
 The token menu can be accessed from the triangle-shaped button to the right of the filter.